Chapter 25:

 Vivian looked at me, a little surprised; then she smiled.

 “Of course.
-If you need something, Shinko, please just ask.
+If you need something Shinko, please just ask.
 You don’t need to yell.”
 She went out of the tent, but stopped at the entrance of it.
 “Good night, great priest.”

 She stepped out of the tent softly.

-And thinking about what she said, maybe I didn’t… fully agree with all of it, but… thinking about it made falling asleep a little bit easier.
+I laid down alone in the tent.
+As I thought about what she said, despite the fact that I didn't fully agree with her, it made falling asleep a little bit easier.